IoannisKansizoglou/Active-Emotion-Recognition/README.md

-# An Active Learning Paradigm for Online Emotion Recognition
+# An Active Learning Paradigm for Online Audio-Visual Emotion Recognition

 If you find this repository useful in your research, please consider citing the paper below: